< Free Resources

 Evaluating a hybrid instrument

-ASC 815 requires the bifurcation evaluation of a hybrid instrument for all host arrangements, whereas under IFRS 9, this evaluation is not necessary for certain hybrid contracts with financial asset hosts.
+ASC 815 requires the bifurcation evaluation of a hybrid instrument for all host arrangements.
+Under IFRS 9, this evaluation is not necessary for certain hybrid contracts with financial asset hosts.
 Under IFRS 9, embedded derivatives are not separated from financial assets within the scope IFRS 9.
 Rather, the entire hybrid contract should be assessed and measured based on the classification requirements.

 Additionally, IFRS 9 only requires an entity to assess a hybrid instrument for bifurcation at inception of the contract.
 Subsequent reassessment under IFRS 9 is prohibited unless there is a change in the terms of the contract that significantly modifies the cash flows under the contract (in which case it is required).
 In contrast, ASC 815 requires evaluation both at inception as well as throughout the life of the contract, unless specific limits apply.